ArchipelagoMW/Archipelago/worlds/bk_sudoku/docs/setup_en.md

 ## General Concept

-This is a universal client, it cannot to any multiworld slot, and lets you play some sudoku's to unlock random hints
+This is a universal client, it can connect to any multiworld slot, and lets you play some sudoku's to unlock random hints

 ## Installation Procedures